1: Disinfect the Dead

 Snow fell on her and became beads of water.

 J stalked forward.
 Minutes passed.
-More gunshots rang out, her squadmates still flying above.
+The report of more gunshots resounded, as her squadmates still flew above.
 This formation was J’s idea.
 Hungry death from above would flush out the drones.
-Quickly, their pathfinding would compute a line of safety existed along a thin line between the two drones.
+Soon their pathfinding would compute a line of safety existed along a thin line between the two drones.

-And then, they’d spot a dark figure in the snowfall, J slowly marching closer.
+And then, they’d spot a dark figure in the snowfall, yellow eyes piercing, as J slowly advanced.
 There’d be only one safe passage remaining, one direction to go.

 Herded just like cattle.
 J didn’t cackle madly like some, but an elegant, efficient plan like this merited a satisfied smirk.